-Children’s Healthcare of Atlanta offers second opinions, because we understand that when your child needs orthopedic treatment or surgery, a second opinion can help ease concerns and help you make an informed decision.
-We also welcome patients from other orthopedic practices who would like a second opinion.
+Children’s Healthcare of Atlanta offers second opinions for orthopedic conditions, because we understand that when your child needs orthopedic treatment or surgery, a second opinion can help ease concerns and help you make an informed decision.
+We also welcome patients from other orthopedic practices who would like a second opinion about their child's condition, including conditions that impact the spine, hips and upper and lower extremities, as well as sports injuries and fractures.

 There are several ways to provide second opinions for families, including: